Updated kernel packages that fix several security issues and bugs in the

 Red Hat Enterprise Linux 4 kernel are now available.

-This security advisory has been rated as having important security impact
+This security advisory has been rated as having moderate security impact

 by the Red Hat Security Response Team.